shagufta0x01/ShadowPulse/README.md

 ### Dashboard Overview

-The Rex Security dashboard provides a comprehensive view of your security posture:
+The ShadowPulse Scanner dashboard provides a comprehensive view of your security posture:

 1. **Home Dashboard**
    - Security score overview